segesdk/composite-mssql-deploy-dbup/readme.md

 2. Substitute variables in configuration with microsoft/substitute-variables
 3. Execute DbUp console application.

-*Note this action will only run on Linux build runners and that paths are case sensitive*
+*Note this action will only run on Linux build runners and paths are case sensitive*

 ## Usage